rkuma183/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

    <a target="_blank" href="http://localhost:8081/">
    https://localhost:8081/</a>

    If you don't see the full menu (shown on the right), you don't have some permissions.

    As with other systems, granting permissions is typically done only by the Administrator of the system.

 0. Click **Manage Jenkins** on the left menu of the Dashboard screen.
-0. Click **Configre Global Security**.
+0. Click **Configure Global Security**.

    <amp-img width="481" height="57" alt="jenkins2 5-manage-config-global-security-962x114" src="https://cloud.githubusercontent.com/assets/300046/15433535/f9da19d8-1e6f-11e6-8e30-e66dc2cbc9c4.png"></amp-img>

-0. Check Enable Security.
+0. Check <strong>Enable Security</strong>.
-0. If you have an LDAP, select that, or check Use Jenkin's own user database.
+0. If you have an LDAP, select that.
+Alternately, check <strong>Use Jenkin's own user database</strong>.
 But you'll have to add each user.
+0. Check **Allow users to sign up**.
+0. Check **Matrix-based security**.
+0. In **User/Group to add", type "admin".
+0. In the row of check boxes that appear, check the box under "Administer".
 0. Check **Project-based Matrix Authorization Strategy** to limit Anonymous users Read-only access.

-   PROTIP: Rather than specifying individual users and their permissions, the preferred approach is to firt assign individual users to a group in LDAP, then assign permission to the group.
+   PROTIP: Rather than specifying individual users and their permissions, the preferred approach is to first assign individual users to a group in LDAP, then assign permission to the group (like what the Windows OS does).

 0. For an existing user/group, check boxes to its right.